Package 'statistics'

 Description

 Draws a histogram with a normal curve that approximates the distribution.
+When ylim is not provided, it is chosen to accommodate both the histogram bars and the superimposed curve.

 Usage